-Sedona is only a 2 hour drive from the Grand Canyon so why not join a day tour to the Grand Canyon from Sedona!
+Sedona is only a 2 hour drive from the Grand Canyon so you can actually join a day tour to the Grand Canyon from Sedona!
 Everyone should visit the Grand Canyon at least once in their lifetime, it is not to be missed.

-If you want to do a bit of shopping whilst in Sedona then head over to the Tlaquepaque Arts & Crafts Village.
+I found that the best place for shopping in Sedona was at the Tlaquepaque Arts & Crafts Village.
 This stunning collection of Mexican-style buildings is home to over 50 boutique arts & crafts shops and a great range of restaurants.

-This Sedona stargazing tour is also super popular.
-You’ll get an unparalleled peek at the astronomical wonders of the Arizona night sky.
+I also booked onto this Sedona stargazing tour which was a real treat.
+I got an unparalleled peek at the astronomical wonders of the Arizona night sky.

 Activities In Flagstaff

-Flagstaff doesn’t have a ton of different activities to choose from however there are still a few fun things to see and do.
+I found that Flagstaff didn’t have a ton of different activities to choose from however there were still a few fun things to see and do.

 Flagstaff is slightly closer to the Grand Canyon compared with Sedona .
 Flagstaff is also closer to landmarks like Antelope Canyon and the famous Horseshoe Bend.

-You can book onto day tours to these locations from Flagstaff.
+You can easily book onto day tours to these locations from Flagstaff.

 Flagstaff is around 2 hours away from the incredible Antelope Canyon and Horseshoe Bend.
 Book yourself onto a day-tour from Flagstaff to experience these natural phenomenons for yourself.

 Some of the most popular activities available within Flagstaff itself include hiking, mountain biking, golfing, camping, boating and rock climbing.
 During the winter months, Flagstaff’s ski resort attracts numerous skiers and snowboarders.